-A cloud server is a virtual server (rather than a physical server) running in a cloud environment; your site may not necessarily reside on one server, but multiple servers across the web.
+A cloud server is a virtual server running in a cloud environment; your website may not necessarily reside on one server, but multiple servers across the internet.

-The benefit being that resources (eg. memory allocation, bandwidth) can scaled up or down according to traffic demands.
-Hence, your website doesn’t rely on just one server, but rather a cluster of servers that work together and are termed as “the cloud”.
+The benefit being that resources (eg. memory allocation, bandwidth) can be scaled up or down according to traffic demands.
+Your website doesn’t rely on just one server, but rather a cluster of servers that work together and are collectively termed “the cloud”.

 1. Ease of deployment